-In the case of a certificate, note, or other manifestation, capable of verification, representing a right to payment from a trust, other special purpose entity, or special purpose pool holding confirmed supplier receivables, the investor must certify that it has a commercially reasonable belief that the documents establishing and governing the working capital finance program create and preserve interests in the confirmed supplier receivables capable of being enforced by the trustee or other entity holding confirmed supplier receivables as first priority perfected security interests under the Uniform Commercial Code.
-The investor must be able to demonstrate the basis for such belief to a regulator or to the SVO upon either’s request.
-Commercially reasonable belief shall mean the SVO deems the investor’s belief reasonable in light of the systems, policies, and practices commonly recognized in the field of investing in securitizations, loan-backed, structured, or trust-issued securities.

 Program Requirements

-The working capital finance program investor must provide in its annual filing with the Securities Valuation Office an annual audit of the consolidated financial statements of which the finance agent is part, which does not report any qualifications related to servicing, and one of the following:
+The working capital finance program investor must provide in its annual filing with the Securities Valuation Office one of the following:

-An annual independent report according to Statement on Standards for Attestation Engagements (SSAE) No. 16, reporting on controls at a service organization related to the administration of the investment; or
+An annual independent report according to Statement on Standards for Attestation Engagements (SSAE) No. 16 (or functional equivalent), reporting on controls at a service organization related to the administration of the investment; or

-An annual audit of the internal controls of the consolidated group of which the finance agent is part, which does not note any material weaknesses related to servicing.
+An annual audit of the financial statements and internal controls of the consolidated group of which the finance agent is part, which does not note any material weaknesses related to servicing working capital financial investments.

 The NAIC Securities Valuation Office would review the materiality of the report findings in making their determination of the assignment of a designation.